Tech-Tactics/articulate-javascript-tools/storyline 360/storyline360-gate-next-button.md

 For 65 gated slides at 30s + 16 non-gated at 10s, the course floor is approximately **35 minutes**.
 Realistic completion is typically 1.3–1.5× the floor.

 Consider varying the time threshold per slide based on content density — dense slides may warrant 45–60 seconds, lighter slides 15–20 — rather than applying a uniform threshold across the whole course.
 A uniform threshold feels arbitrary on slides where it's clearly too long or too short for the actual content.
+Stopwatch-testing a representative sample of slides (one short, one typical, one dense, one interaction-heavy) is a quick way to calibrate the thresholds against real reading time rather than guessing.

 ---

-## Related patterns not covered here
+## Related patterns and companions

+- **`js-trigger-next-gate-countdown.js`** — wall-clock countdown that hardens the time gate against seekbar scrubbing and provides a visible "Next enables in: M:SS" indicator.
+The recommended companion to this pattern when the delivery LMS allows scrubbing.
 - **Custom Next button on slide master** — required if error-layer feedback on premature clicks is needed.
 One-time refactor, benefits the whole project.
 - **Per-slide completion flags** — allows skipping the gate on revisit if the learner has already completed a slide.
 Adds one boolean variable per gated slide but improves UX for review/navigation.
-- **JavaScript-based gating** — possible but not used in this pattern.
-Sacrifices auditability through the trigger panel and creates handoff complexity for developers unfamiliar with the script.

 ---